 People come from many different backgrounds, holding many different viewpoints – but all come with the same objective: to establish whether Jesus Christ has any real relevance for their lives.

-At an Alpha course people explore the Christian faith in a relaxed setting during nine thought-provoking weekly sessions, along with a one-day session.
+At an Alpha course people explore the Christian faith in a relaxed setting during ten thought-provoking weekly sessions, along with a half-day retreat on a Saturday.

 What Happens at Alpha?